 If you know me, you know that I’m the last person to rush my clients into doing anything they aren’t ready to do or don’t want to do.
 I don’t believe in scare tactics, I don’t meet with brand new clients with contracts already pre-filled out in my bag, and I don’t twist the truth to suit my needs or wants.

-All along with COVID19, I’ve been feeling like things would go back to a new kind of normal after the worst was behind us and that this wouldn’t affect the real estate market here in the West Island of Montreal all that much — I mean, other than having some fairly strict new protocols for showing homes.
+All along with COVID19, I’ve been feeling like things would go back to a new kind of normal after the worst was behind us and that this wouldn’t affect the real estate market here in the West Island of Montreal all that much — I mean, other than having some fairly strict new protocols for showing homes and apartments.

 I’m not so sure anymore that we will get off quite that easily.

 Now let me be clear: I do not have a crystal ball.
 Obviously.
 And so I read things written by people much smarter than me, and I watch my local real estate market carefully.
 Here are a few things that have been on my mind:

 CMHC has come out and predicted a drop in real estate prices of 9-18% over the next year.
 CMHC knows that stating this will automatically have a chill effect on the real estate market to some degree.
 Some have posited that this may be because they want the pandemic damage to real estate, should there be any, to take place quickly — a kind of rip-the-bandaid-off approach to start the healing and recovery sooner.
 Traditionally, the impact of negative economic indicators on real estate takes much longer to be felt — anywhere from 6-24 months.

 The Globe and Mail recently said “A strong job market, which we had before the pandemic, is the foundation of a strong housing market.
 If the unemployment rate is slow to decline, the national appetite for home will suffer.”
 The national unemployment rate in April was 13%, up from 5.6% in February.